NinjasCL-archive/bless-my-software/README.md

 ### How to name the file?

 You could choose any name you want.
-But I recommend one of the following:
+But we recommend one of the following:

 - BLESSING
 - BLESSING.md